 Michigan Avenue photography

 Michigan Avenue stretches from the Gold Coast down through Grant Park, terminating at Sibley Boulevard in the Southern suburb of Dolton.
-Along the way, famous landmarks like the former Hancock building, the famous old WaterTower, The Art Institute, Tribune Tower, and countless historic hotels and cultural institutions.
+Along the way, you’ll find famous landmarks like the former Hancock building, the famous old WaterTower, the Art Institute, Tribune Tower, and countless historic hotels and cultural institutions.
 For anyone looking to practice their urban landscape photography, Michigan Avenue has it all.
 As shown above, Michigan Avenue explodes with tulips every spring, making it one of the most beautiful avenues in the United States to drive, walk, and photograph.

 Chicago wildlife photography prints